ia97lies/xauxi/doc/manual/README.md

     end
     ...
 ```

+#### Server Alias
+As the name based host aproach for server alias you can route the request depending of the host header.
+But currently there is no special support for this, as for name based host you have to solve it with the pure Lua.

 ### Proxy Request
 The heart of xauxi is the proxy command "xauxi.pass", where you can specify your backend target.
 This is the minimum set.